davidpham5/blogging-is-back-baby/src/content/amplify/2024-12-16-news-media-gave-up-on-distrubtion.md

 width="100%"></iframe>
 </div>

-Kara Swasher has been known to refer to platforms such as Facebook and Google as "ravenous information thieves".
+Kara Swisher has been known to refer to platforms such as Facebook and Google as "ravenous information thieves".
 I think thats being too generous to them.